 - Certain conditions, such as cancer, cases of some infectious diseases, work-related contact with poisons or other dangerous materials, and cases of child abuse, must be reported, even without your permission.
 In some cases involving concern about the care you receive, the medical center may disclose information in medical records to its own lawyers and agents.

-- To speak with any member of your healthcare team, Patient and Family Relations or specially trained volunteers called Patient Representative/Voices Volunteers if you are unhappy with your care.
-We ask that you speak with us first in order to try and help you with your concerns.
+- Speak with any member of your healthcare team, Patient and Family Relations (603-650-4429) or specially trained volunteers called Patient Voices Volunteers if you are unhappy with your care.
+Your care will not be affected in any way.

 - Be told fully about any research study in which you are asked to take part.
 This discussion should occur before you agree to enter the study.